trilitech/tezos-developer-docs/docs/architecture/protocol.md

 The operating system stays stable while the application can update itself.
 In this way, Tezos can update how it works (its protocol) without requiring nodes to accept major changes to the software that they run (the shell).

-There are many other parts of a node, such as the tools that bake blocks and RPC layer that allows it to accept requests, but these two parts are the basis for all node functions.
+There are many other parts of a node, such as the tools that bake blocks and the RPC layer that allows it to accept requests, but these two parts are the basis for all node functions.

 ## The Tezos self-amending protocol